 The Taichung HSR station is located outside the city, a little removed from the venues.
 As of writing the local Metro rail, which passes close to all three Taichung Bike Week venues, is not yet operating but will most likely open to the public by the 2020 edition.

-If you don’t have a hotel transfer arranged, having descended from the platform and exited the ticket barrier, head down the escalator/stairs to the taxi rank.
+If you don’t have a hotel transfer arranged, once you descend from the platform and exit the ticket barrier, head down the escalator/stairs to the taxi rank.

 Free HSR shuttles taking various routes through the city are also available.
 Follow the “Busses” sign to access the stairs leading to this area, which is in the opposite direction to the Taxi ranks.